 Study Area

-The current study was conducted among different communities of Sarucharai region, in and around Sarucharai tea estate of Jorhat district of Assam, India.
+The current study was conducted among different age groups of Sarucharai region, in and around Sarucharai,Jorhat district of Assam, India.

 Assam, a state in northeastern India, shares domestic boundaries with Arunachal Pradesh to the north and northeast, Nagaland to the east, Manipur to the southeast, Mizoram and Tripura to the south, Meghalaya to the southwest, and West Bengal to the west.
 It also shares international borders with Bhutan to the northwest and Bangladesh to the southwest.
 Geographically, the state lies in the foothills of the extended eastern Himalayas and spans an area of 78,438 km².
 The major rivers flowing through Assam are the Brahmaputra and the Barak.
 Administratively, the state is divided into 34 districts (Govt. of Assam, 2024).